-- 9. Constitutes a self-critical, cohesive academic community with a proven commitment to quality assurance, as evidenced by systems for regular cyclical in-ternal and/or external quality assessment of its academic programs - 10.
+- 4. Has policies, procedures and standards for admission, promotion, and graduation of students comparable to those of current Ontario universities - 5.
+Has a board of governors or appropriate equivalent that - functions in an open and transparent manner - has control over the institution's finances and administration - uses the institution's resources to advance its mission and goals - 6.
+Has a senior administration including a president, an academic vice-president (or equivalents) and other senior officers appropriate to the size of the institution and the range of its activities - 7.
+Has degree level qualifications as its core teaching mission - 8.
+Offers academic counselling and other student services appropriate to its programs - Constitutes a self-critical, cohesive academic community with a proven commitment to quality assurance, as evidenced by systems for regular cyclical in-ternal and/or external quality assessment of its academic programs - 10.
 Possesses a policy on faculty qualifications (hiring, retention, promotion, professional development, compensation and termination) appropriate to the degree programs offered and to the mission of creating and disseminating knowledge - 11.
 Maintains a sufficient number of faculty so that a minimum of 50% of an average degree student's experience will be with faculty members holding the terminal academic credential in the field or in a closely related field/discipline - 12.
-Provides learning and related resources (e.g. classrooms, library, laboratories, equipment, research tools) necessary for students to achieve the learning out-comes for degree programs - 13.Is committed to principles and practices of academic freedom and responsibility consistent with those adopted by Universities Canada at www.univcan.ca/media-room/media-re-leases/statement-on-academic-freedom. - 14.
+Provides learning and related resources (e.g. classrooms, library, laboratories, equipment, research tools) necessary for students to achieve the learning out-comes for degree programs - 13.
+Is committed to principles and practices of academic freedom and responsibility consistent with those adopted by Universities Canada at www.univcan.ca/media-room/media-releases/state-ment-on-academic-freedom - 14.
 Has policies supportive of equity, diversity and inclusion.

-8.2 Subsidiary of a University
+10.2 Subsidiary of a University